c0d3d-net/set-icon.macOS/README.md

 * `-removeCustomIcon` removes the custom icon for the file

 Examples:
-This sets the image as the custom icon for the file:
-	`set-icon -image /path/to/image -file /path/to/file`
+This sets the image as the custom icon for the file: `set-icon -image /path/to/image -file /path/to/file`

-This removes the custom icon from the file:
-	`set-icon -removeCustomIcon -file /path/to/file`
+This removes the custom icon from the file: `set-icon -removeCustomIcon -file /path/to/file`

-**STILL WORKING ON VIEWING THE BINARY DATA**
+**STILL WORKING ON VIEWING THE DATA OF `data.install`**

 ### Version Notes
-set-icon.macOS version 1.0 for macOS
-- requires macOS 10.12 or higher
+set-icon.macOS version 1.0 for macOS - requires macOS 10.12 or higher

+***DISCLAIMER: COMPATIBILITY WITH WINDOWS & LINUX STILL IN PROGRESS***

 ### License Notes
 Modificated macOS edition for macOS 10.12 or higher